 Survivors received emergency financial assistance to prevent housing instability

-Survivors welcomed with a safe home and services (groceries and PPE) during COVID-19
+Survivors & families welcomed with a safe home and holistic services to rebuild their lives

 “DASH is not just here to house you, they want to support you and help you so you can heal on your own terms.”DASH Resident and Survivor